 The downside with any investment is the potential to lose money or have the value of your investment drop before you need to use the money.
 For this reason, investments can be more valuable if you have long-term goals for the money and the time to wait for investment values to rebound.
 This gives you the chance to build wealth over time for your descendants, as well as provide guaranteed income for you and your spouse after you retire.

 Alternatively, an insurance savings plan can deliver the security of a short-term savings with the opportunity to provide for long-term needs.
-Savings and investment plans, like those offered by MetLife [https://www.metlife.com.bd/solutions/savings-investments/] can deliver the best of both worlds.
+MetLife Savings and investment plan [https://www.metlife.com.bd/solutions/savings-investments/] can deliver the best of both worlds.
 Some options enable you to make a one-time deposit into an account and earn annual interest that is credited as your existing life insurance plan nears maturity.
 Other options deliver a high rate of return on the policyholder’s premiums to help build a nest egg for retirement, while also providing life insurance protection, like MetLife’s LifeLine [https://www.metlife.com.bd/solutions/retirement/lifeline-updated/].
 That way, if there is a bump in the road on your life’s journey your family can maintain their lifestyle without enduring any hardship.

 If you are faced with the decision of how to make use of some extra cash, a savings and investment plan is a financial tool in Bangladesh that helps you prepare for all of life’s uncertainties while consolidating premium payments.
 Talk to a financial advisor about the option that is right for you and your family.